 3. How do I read the hearing test?

-4. How often should I be tested?
+4. How often should I have a hearing test?

 5. What kind of hearing loss do I have?

-- Conductive hearing loss: This type of hearing loss is a problem conducting sound waves from the environment to the inner ear
+Conductive hearing loss.
+This type of hearing loss is a problem conducting sound waves from the environment to the inner ear

 6. How much hearing loss do I have?